t-brandt/orvara/README.rst

     fit_orbit --help

 The output of the MCMC is a .fits file and is contained within your given output directory.
-The output file contains two .fits extensions: an empty one, and a fits table with all the MCMC parameters sample.
+The output file contains two .fits extensions: an empty one, and a fits table with all the MCMC parameters at each step of the chain, together with the log of the (unnormalized) posterior probability and some additional quantities.

 HDU0: empty
 ~~~~~~~~~~~~~~~~~